eeyearn/mouse-jiggler/README.md

 ## Troubleshooting

-If PyAutoGUI doesn't work on macOS, you may need to grant Accessibility permissions:
+**macOS:** If PyAutoGUI doesn't work, you may need to grant Accessibility permissions:

 1. Go to System Settings > Privacy & Security > Accessibility
 2. Add Terminal or Python to the allowed applications
 3. Restart the application

+**Windows:** If you encounter permission errors with PyAutoGUI, you may need to run the application as administrator or grant appropriate permissions.

 ## License